CamStevens/ScratchNeoPixels/README.md

 # ScratchNeoPixels
-A ScratchX extension which allows the user to author NeoPixel sequences in Flash.
+A ScratchX extension which allows the user to author NeoPixel sequences in Scratch.